oreqizer/oreqizer/content/food/chicken-madras/index.md

 # Process

 Heat up the _fat_ in a deep frying pan.
 Fry the _onions_ until softened.
-Add in the chicken, fry until white on the outside.
+Add in the _chicken_, fry until white on the outside.
 When done, move into a big pot.

 Mix the _garlic_, _ginger_, _chillies_, _spices_, _salt_, _vinegar_, _tomatoes_
 and _puree_ in a food processor, blend until smooth.
 Cover the chicken and